sodadata/soda-core/docs/README.md

+---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
+#home

+layout: default
+title: Getting Started
+nav_order: 1
+has_children: true
+permalink: /
+---

 # Soda SQL

 Data testing and monitoring for SQL accessible data.

+{% comment %}

 > [The full documentation is available on docs.soda.io/soda-sql](https://docs.soda.io/soda-sql)

+{% endcomment %}

 **What does Soda SQL do?**